vinodamity/spring-boot-neo4j/README.md

 	1. Graph traversal query to return all nodes from database with existing relationships.<br />
 	   MATCH(e) <br />
 	   RETURN e <br />
-	2. Graph traversal query to dentify the direct reportees for a supervisor<br />
+	2. Graph traversal query to identify the direct reportees for a supervisor<br />
 	   MATCH(e:Employee) -[r:REPORT_TO] -> (e1:Employee{name:'Manoj Vashitha'}) <br />
 	   RETURN e<br />
 	3. Graph traversal query to identify the indirect reportee<br />